lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 397 survivors
 4 acknowledged writes lost!         //writes lost means corrupt data
 ```

-In Cassandra, the time-resolution is in milliseconds (three zeroes are blindly appended at the end to show microsecond precision).
-The probability of writes conflicting is much higher for millisecond-resolution and this results in so much corrupted data.
+This is happening because in Cassandra, the time resolution is in milliseconds, not microseconds.
+The probability of writes conflicting is much higher for millisecond resolution, resulting in much corrupted data.

-When a client makes a read request, the coordinator node collects the data from required nodes and compares the digest (hash) of the data.
-If there is a mismatch, conflict is resolved by using the latest timestamp wins policy.
-In the case of equal timestamps, a value which is lexicographically greater is chosen and sent to inconsistent replicas for read repair.
-It is possible that the corrupted value is lexically greater than the original value.
-As a result, the corrupted value will be returned to the user and also propagated to other correct replicas.

-#### Session Consistency
+#### Session consistency

-Since Cassandra uses last-write-wins policy, it is tightly bound to wall-clock timestamps for ordering the writes.
-It provides the "Read Your Writes" and "Monotonic Reads" [session guarantees](https://dl.acm.org/citation.cfm?id=645792.668302)
+Since Cassandra uses a last-write-wins policy, the writes are ordered by wall-clock timestamps.
+One might expect that the "Read Your Writes" and "Monotonic Reads" [session guarantees](https://dl.acm.org/citation.cfm?id=645792.668302) would hold.
+However, the Jepsen tests of Cassandra introduce clock drifts due to which system clocks are unsynchronized, and the session guarantees no longer hold.

-The Jepsen tests of Cassandra introduce clock drifts due to which system clocks are unsynchronized, and the session guarantees no longer hold.
-For instance, this becomes an issue when dealing with leap seconds.
-A leap second is a one-second adjustment (due to irregularities in Earth’s rotation) that is occasionally applied UTC to keep it close to the solar time at Greenwich.
-Linux Kernel systems handle leap seconds by taking a one-second backward jump.

-[Jepsen explains the following situation](https://aphyr.com/posts/299-the-trouble-with-timestamps) that can arise in Cassandra:
+Another issue arises in the event of a _leap second_, which is ["a one-second adjustment that is occasionally applied to civil time Coordinated Universal Time (UTC) to keep it close to the mean solar time at Greenwich, in spite of the Earth's rotation slowdown and irregularities"](https://en.wikipedia.org/wiki/Leap_second).
+Linux kernel systems handle leap seconds by taking a one-second backward jump.
+When that happens, [the following situation can arise in Cassandra, as Kyle Kingsbury explains](https://aphyr.com/posts/299-the-trouble-with-timestamps):

-  1. a client writes w1 prior to leap second and
-  2. same client then writes w2 just after the leap second
-  3. session consistency expects subsequent read to see w2
-  4. but w2 has lower timestamp than w1, Cassandra ignores w2
+> Say a client writes w1 just prior to a leap second, then writes w2 just after the leap second.
+Session consistency demands that any subsequent read will see w2–but since w2 has a lower timestamp than w1, Cassandra immediately ignores w2 on any nodes where w1 is visible.

 Since system clocks are not monotonic, timestamps alone cannot be used for global total ordering of operations across all the data centers.